More than 700,000 teenagers across England, Wales and Northern Ireland are receiving their GCSE results.

 This year sees the last few remaining subjects go over to numerical grading - among them Biblical Hebrew, Persian, Portuguese and Turkish.

 Strong pass and standard pass - what's all that about?

 It's confusing, but there are two pass marks - 4 is a standard pass and 5 is a strong pass.

-This means that a candidate who gets nine 4 grades has, technically, passed all their exams.
+This means that a candidate who gets nine grade-4s has, technically, passed all their exams.

-The reality is that schools will be pushing pupils for at least a 5 and most sixth forms will be looking for students with strong passes.
+The reality is that schools are pushing pupils for at least a Grade 5 and most sixth forms are looking for students with strong passes.

-The new GCSE grading scheme is part of a new curriculum introduced in England's schools in 2014 by the then Education Secretary, Michael Gove.
+The numerical grading scheme is part of a curriculum introduced in England's schools in 2014 by then Education Secretary Michael Gove.

-The new GCSE courses include much less coursework than before, with grades in almost all subjects depending on exams.
+GCSE courses now include much less coursework than before, with grades in almost all subjects depending on exams.